usbarmory/GoTEE/README.md

 convenience and capabilities to bare metal execution within TrustZone Secure World or equivalent isolation technology.

+GoTEE can supervise pure Go, Rust or C based freestanding Trusted Applets, implementing the GoTEE API, as well as any operating system capable of running in TrustZone Normal World such as Linux.

 A compatibility layer for [libutee](https://optee.readthedocs.io/en/latest/architecture/libraries.html#libutee) is planned, allowing execution of/as [OP-TEE](https://www.op-tee.org/)